Diocese of Quilon: Erection of the diocese its first bishop

-Since the latter half of the 13th century, Quilon became the chief centre of missionary expeditions.
-Franciscan and Dominican Missionaries in the 13th and 14th centuries visited Quilon and their letters confirm the existence of a vibrant Christian community in Quilon.
+Since the latter half of the 13th century, Quilon became the chief centre of Catholic missionary expeditions.
+Franciscan and Dominican Missionaries in the 13th and 14th centuries visited Quilon and their letters confirm the existence of a vibrant Nestorian Christian community in Quilon.
+The local adherents of Church of the East were later forcibly incorporated into the Catholic Church through the Synod of Diamper.

 In 1329 Pope John XXII, from the Holy See then in Avignon (France), erected Quilon as the first Diocese in the whole of Indies as suffragan to the Archdiocese of Soltaniyeh in Persia through the decree "Romanus Pontifex" dated 9 August 1329 By a separate bull, "Venerabili Fratri Jordano", the same Pope, on 21 August 1329 appointed the French or Catalan Dominican friar Jordanus Catalani as the first Bishop of Quilon.

 (Copies of the Orders and the related letters issued by Pope John XXII to Bishop Jordanus Catalani and to the diocese of Quilon are documented and preserved in the diocesan archives.
 Also reprinted in the Indian Church History Classics, Vol.I, The Nazranies, South Asia Research Assistance Services, Ed.
 Prof. George Menachery, Ollur, 1998.)

 The ancient diocese of Quilon had extensive jurisdiction over modern nations of India, Pakistan, Afghanistan, Bangladesh, Burma and Sri Lanka.

 Jordanus Catalani arrived in Surat in 1320.
 After his ministry in Gujarat he reached Quilon in 1323.
 He not only revived Christianity but also brought hundreds to the Christian fold.
 He might have come again to Quilon as the bishop in 1330 to build the church at Quilon, known as St. George of the Latins.
 George happened to be the patron saint of the Catalans, besides being popular among other Christian communities on the Malabar coast.
 His book "Mirabilia Descripta" is a rare work on plants, animals and the people of India and of other countries in Asia and this is an authoritative work on India dating 700 years back.
 This book is considered to be a landmark chronicle of its time written around 1327.